 You see, I am a childhood trauma survivor.
 As a result, I live with post-traumatic stress and dissociative symptoms.
-I am mid-continuum multiple, which means that, though about 30 personalities (also known as alters or insiders) share this body, we can present as one to the outside world.
+I am mid-continuum multiple, which means that, though about 40 personalities (also known as alters or insiders) share this body, we can present as one to the outside world.
 We don’t have a formal diagnosis of a dissociative disorder or (complex) PTSD anymore (we used to), but diagnoses don’t define us.
 Our experiences do.

 I was more or less kicked out of the institution almost with no after care in 2017.
 I then lived with my husband in a tiny village near Doesburg, Netherlands for 2 1/2 years.
 As of June 4, 2019, I qualify for residential care under the Long-Term Care Act.
-In September, I finally moved into a care facility in the town of Raalte.
+In September of 2019, I finally moved into a care facility in the town of Raalte.
 My husband and I bought a house in the town of Lobith near the German border around the same time, but I only go there on week-ends, since it’s an 1 1/2 hour drive from Raalte to Lobith.